reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easiest-operator.md

 that it can listen to, and if that isn't enough you can even define your own.
 Argo Events splits event handling into consituent parts:

-- an EventBus, which will keep event messages until handled,
+- an [EventBus](https://argoproj.github.io/argo-events/concepts/eventbus/), which will keep event messages until handled,
-- an EventSource, which will put a message on an event bus for a particular state change,
+- an [EventSource](https://argoproj.github.io/argo-events/concepts/event_source/), which will put a message on an event bus for a particular state change,
-- a Sensor, which will listen on the event bus for particular messages and translate these into actions
+- a [Sensor](https://argoproj.github.io/argo-events/concepts/sensor/), which will listen on the event bus for particular messages and translate these into actions

-This system alone is a very nice "multi-producer/multi-consumer" kind of message bus that you may compare with products like RabbitMQ (with which I had favourable experience) and Kafka (with which I have no experience).
-The big difference is that Argo Events is, like all Argo ecosystem products, tightly integrated with Kubernetes.
+This system alone is a very nice message bus that you may compare with products like [RabbitMQ](https://www.rabbitmq.com/) (with which I had favourable experience) and [Kafka](https://kafka.apache.org/) (with which I have no experience).
+The big difference is that Argo Events is, like all Argo ecosystem products, built to work with Kubernetes.
 This means that it is much more "cloud native".

 One thing that struck me is that EventSources can put a message on the bus on the appearance, change or disapperance of _any_ resource kind in the cluster.
 Sounds familiar?
 It's exactly the same role as the main responsibility of